-- Known Risks Associated with use of Electrosurgical Devices: - EMC issues interference causes device failure, interference causes other devices to fail, RF interferes with pacemaker, defibrillator - Electrical safety issues shock, burn device/ controller overheats, incorrect power source used, water enters the controller, use of incorrect power source, arcing - Explosion/fire if operated near volatile solvents - Tissue damaged during coagulation/resection - Fluid Overload: There is a risk of distension fluid reaching the circulatory system of the patient by passing into the capillaries of the body cavity.
+- Known Risks Associated with use of Electrosurgical Devices: - EMC issues interference causes device failure, interference causes other devices to fail, RF interferes with pacemaker, defibrillator - Electrical safety issues shock, burn device/ controller overheats, incorrect power source used, water enters the controller, use of incorrect power source, arcing - · Explosion/fire if operated near volatile solvents - Tissue damaged during coagulation/resection - Fluid Overload: There is a risk of distension fluid reaching the circulatory system of the patient by passing into the capillaries of the body cavity.
 This can be caused by distension pressure, flow rate, perforation of the body cavity and duration of the endoscopic procedure.
 It is critical to closely monitor the inflow and outflow of the saline at all times.
 Vital signs recording, physical examination and pulse oximetry is recommended, as it may reduce the risk of fluid overload. - Fluid Deficit: The fluid absorbed by the patient must be monitored.
-The following equation should be used to calculate the fluid deficit using a single 3-liter saline bag: - 3000 mL (Remaining Volume in bag + 550 mL) = total fluid loss: - 3000 mL: Total amount of fluid in the saline bag at the start of the procedure - 550 mL: Dead volume (undeliverable volume in the tubing, filter, and tissue catch)

-The following equation should be used to calculate the fluid deficit using a single 2-liter saline bag:
+The following equation should be used to estimate the fluid deficit using a single 3-liter saline bag: - 2500 mL Remaining volume in bag = total fluid deficit The following equation should be used to estimate the fluid deficit using a single 2-liter saline bag: - 1500 mL Remaining volume in bag = total fluid deficit